Trombone: Valve attachments

 Tenor trombones, especially the larger bore symphonic models, commonly have a valve attachment which lowers the instrument from B♭ to F.

 It provides access to the otherwise missing notes between the pedal B♭_{1} in first position, and the second partial E_{2} in seventh, as well as providing alternate slide positions for other notes in long (sixth and seventh) positions.
 Because the attachment tubing increases the length of the overall instrument by one-third, the distances between slide positions must also be one-third longer when the valve is engaged, resulting in only six positions available on the F slide, to low C_{2}.
 Thus, the F attachment cannot provide the low B♮_{1}, but it usually has a sufficiently long tuning slide to lower it into E as required, which will provide B♮_{1} in a very long position.

-Tenor trombones without a valve are sometimes known as straight trombones.